Jincy01/Food-calorie-estimation-using-ML/README.md

 TECHNOLOGIES USED

-Machine Learning: Implemented using TensorFlow and Keras for building and training neural networks.
+**Machine Learning**: Implemented using TensorFlow and Keras for building and training neural networks.
-Frontend Tools: HTML for structure, CSS for styling and JavaScript for interactivity.
+**Frontend Tools**: HTML for structure, CSS for styling and JavaScript for interactivity.
-Backend Tools: Python for server-side logic, SQLite for database management.
+**Backend Tools**: Python for server-side logic, SQLite for database management.